Shruthi-K-990/Project_MYSQL_POWERBI/README.md

 # Project_MYSQL_POWERBI
-This project is a detailed explanation on analysis of income inequality befor and after tax
+This project is a detailed explanation of the analysis of income inequality before and after the tax